woonsan/hippo7-rproxy-nodejs/README.md

   And, in this case, the request path doesn't change.
   So, the request path like '/cms/...', will be targeted to 'http://localhost:8080/cms/...'.

-  The second mapping checks if the request host header matches the host property ('*' means any host), and if the request path starts with *any* (by the regular expression, /^/), then it prepends the request path by '/site' and the request is targeted to the 'localhost:8080'.
+  The third mapping checks if the request host header matches the host property ('*' means any host), and if the request path starts with *any* (by the regular expression, /^/), then it prepends the request path by '/site' and the request is targeted to the 'localhost:8080'.
   So, the request path like '/news/...', will be targeted to 'http://localhost:8080/site/news/...'.
   'pathreplace' property is optional.
 If it's defined, then it is used to replace the found match by 'pathregex' property.

+  The second mapping was added only to allow requests having the same context path, which is targeting to the same one as the third one explained above.
+(You may remove this if you don't need to allow this.)

   You can add or remove mapping in 'mappings' object just by editing 'rproxy.js'.